BitMatt10111/TPSIT_20-21/README.md

 # TPSIT
-This is the Repo of Matte Lamberti that contain the exercises of TPSIT for the 2k20 and 2k21.
+This is the Repo of Matteo Lamberti (BitMatt10111) that contain the exercises of TPSIT for the 2k20 and 2k21.